Find out what happens after your surgery and how you might feel.

 Stitches or clips

 Your stitches or clips will stay in for up to 10 days.
-You will probably have them taken out before you go home.
-But if your wound isn't completely healed and you feel otherwise well, you might be able to go home with your stitches still in.
+But they might come out before you go home.
+If your wound isn't healed and you feel otherwise well, you might go home with your stitches.
 You can go back to the hospital to have the stitches taken out.
 Or a district nurse will visit you at home and take them out there.

 If you had a skin graft

-If you had a large area of tissue removed during your operation, you will have had the area repaired with a skin graft or flap.
+Sometimes your doctor has to remove a large area of tissue during your operation.
+They will repair the area with a skin graft or flap.
 While the skin graft or flap is healing, it will be very delicate.
 You must be very careful not to knock it.
 And your doctors and nurses will be very careful to protect your wound from infection.
 Your doctor might prescribe a course of antibiotics.

 After a flap repair, your nurses and doctors will regularly check your wound site.
 They make sure it is getting a good supply of blood to bring oxygen and nutrients to the healing tissues.
 Skin grafts are usually covered with a tight dressing to keep pressure on the wound.

 If you have a skin graft or flap repair you will have 2 wounds.
-As well as the wound caused by the surgery to remove the tumour, you have a wound where the surgeon took the tissue for the flap or graft.
+You will have a wound caused by the surgery to remove the cancer.
+You will also have a wound where the surgeon took the tissue for the flap or graft.
 This area is called the donor site.

 If you had part of your upper jaw removed

-If you had part of your upper jaw removed you might have a temporary replacement part (prosthesis) fixed in place.
+Some people might have a temporary replacement part (prosthesis).
+This is after removal of part of your upper jaw.
 The prosthesis is called an obturator.
 It is a bit like an upper denture.
 It fills the space left by the removal of the cancer.

 This might seem impossible at first.
 Moving about helps you to get better, but you will need to start very gradually.

-Your physiotherapist will visit you every day after your operation to help you with your breathing and leg exercises.
+Your physiotherapist will visit you every day after your operation.
+They will help you with your breathing and leg exercises.
 Your nurses will encourage you to get out of bed and sit in a chair 1 or 2 days after your surgery.
 They will help you with all the drips and drains.